andrewtavis/society/README.md

 ### Physical

 The physical resources are materials, products, energy and technology.
-Each is needed to upgrade businesses or institutions based on what is produced and what level is being upgraded to.
+Each is needed to upgrade companies or institutions based on what is produced and what level is being upgraded to.
 Physical resources could also be required in responses to event cards.

 ### Institutional

 The institutional resources are knowledge, influence, health and force.
-Each of these is used in varying ways throughout play, with knowledge and influence being predominantly used to develop businesses or institutions, health being needed to stay alive or out of a hospital, and force being used to defend businesses, institutions, or player tokens.
+Each of these is used in varying ways throughout play, with knowledge and influence being predominantly used to develop companies or institutions, health being needed to stay alive or out of a hospital, and force being used to defend companies, institutions, or player tokens.

 # The Market [`↩`](#contents) <a id="the-market"></a>